Pumpkin & Walnut Empanadas | Erica Robbin

 - 3/4 cup chopped walnuts

 - Mix dry ingredients together.

 - Add warm water gradually until dough is soft to knead but not sticky.

 - Roll dough into 3″ balls and let rest in a bowl covered with warm flour sack towels (see below for more about flour sack towels) for 1 hour.

 - Melt butter over stove and add brown sugar until sugar is dissolved and begins to caramelize.
 Stir in white sugar, cinnamon, pumpkin spice, and salt.
 Then add pumpkin and walnuts, heat through.

 - There are many variations to try and you’re welcome to add raisins, shredded chicken, diced apples (with caramel 😊), or anything you like as they can be savory or sweet.

 - Fold and flute.
-Click on my HOW TO: Fold and Flute an Empanada Youtube video below.
+Click here or see below for my How To: Fold and Flute an Empanada video.

 - Fry in vegetable oil at medium heat or 350 degrees F (177 C) until golden brown and cooked through.